 - Materials identification and reporting for simple and cost-effective RoHS/WEEE/ELV regulatory compliance in product maintenance and repair, hazardous material handling and product disposal.

 - Document and part dispositioning to clearly communicate how items throughout the supply and distribution chains will be affected by pending changes.

-PDXpert PLM software eclipses older PDM software by ensuring that your entire product data history, from product definition to product retirement, is captured and maintained by all groups within your organization.
+PDXpert PLM software ensures that your entire product data history, from product definition to product retirement, is captured and maintained by all groups within your organization.